savonet/book/advanced.md

 [frame:3] Frames last 0.04s = 1764 audio samples = 1 video samples = 1764 ticks.
 ```

-Let's come back to our discussion.
 During one clock cycle, each output is given one such frame to fill.
 All the data is filled
 in-place, which avoids data copy as much as possible.
 Thus, when asked to fill up a frame, an output passes it down to its connected source.
 Then, for instance if the output is a `switch` operator, the operator will select which source is ready
 to fill up the frame and, in turn, pass it down to that source.